FCC-Mehdiyev/Cookbook/README.md

 #### Where and when will the software be used?
-This software can be used anytime and anywhere (as long as you have your laptop or computer).
+This software can be used anytime and anywhere (as long as you have a device to access the software).

 #### How does the software work?